JuliaDynamics/LightSumTypes.jl/README.md

   1.936 ms (0 allocations: 0 bytes)
 ```

-In this case, `@compact_structs` types are almost 15 times faster than `Union` ones, even if they require more than
+In this case, `@sum_structs :opt_speed` types are almost 15 times faster than `Union` ones, even if they require more than
 double the memory.
-Whereas, as expected, `@sum_structs` types are less time efficient than `@compact_structs` ones,
+Whereas, as expected, `@sum_structs :opt_memory` types are less time efficient, but the memory increase
-but the memory usage increase in respect to `Union` types is smaller.
+in respect to `Union` types is smaller.

 ## Contributing